akhalifaa/Abdul_Portfolio/README.md

 # Abdul Khalifa's Portfolio
+## General Overview:
-#### 🐍 I utilized my knowledge in Python, SQL and various machine learning packages such as Pandas, Numpy, Sci-kit Learn, Pytorch and more...to work on various exploratory projects to test out regression and classification models.
+🐍 I utilize my knowledge in Python, SQL and various machine learning packages such as Pandas, Numpy, Sci-kit Learn, Pytorch and more...to work on various exploratory projects and test out regression and classification models that could be applied in the real world.

-#### 📎 I Worked on some cool tasks along the way inspired by courses, curiousity and simply...to learn more about coding.
+📎 I also post some cool tasks I have worked on along the way inspired by courses, curiousity and simply...to learn more about coding.

-#### ⚽ I am currently working on a regression-based model project that predicts a professional soccer player's value in Euros...I am a big soccer fan!
+⚽ I am currently working on a regression-based model project that predicts a professional soccer player's value in Euros...I am a big soccer fan!

-#### 📖 I am currently honing my data science Python/frameworks and SQL skills, learning more about Flask and working with API's in addition to improving my git knowledge.
+📖 I am currently honing my data science Python/frameworks and SQL skills, learning more about Flask and working with API's in addition to improving my git knowledge.

 # [Project 1: E-Commerce ChatBot](https://github.com/akhalifaa/EcommerceChatBot) 🤖
 ## Project Overview: